intel/openvino-demos/ibm-cp4d/README.md

    -F upFile=@jupyter-py36-ov2021-server.json -k
     ```

 1. After this, you should be able to see this newly created environment defintion when you create a new environment.
+Follow these steps to [create an environment definition.](https://www.ibm.com/docs/en/cloud-paks/cp-data/3.5.0?topic=images-using-custom-image-in-projects)